inflightsoftware/skills/docs/instructions.md

 inflight share --url=STAGING_URL --workspace=WORKSPACE_ID --json
 ```

-This creates the version and opens the staging URL with the feedback widget active.
+This creates the version with the feedback widget active.

 ---